benfrick/docs-portfolio/doc/templates/sample-use-case.md

 {Some hints/callouts about the data in the response and how it could be handled}

 >**TIPS:**
->- {Helpful tip user needs to know in order to complete this step}
+>- {Helpful tip that a user might need to know to complete this step}
 >- {Another tip}

 ### Step 2: Do Another Longer Thing